Who are we and how does this policy apply?

 What is the purpose of this policy?

-Under the Privacy Act, and throughout this policy, "personal information" is information or an opinion relating to an individual which can be used to identify that individual.
+Under the Privacy Act, and throughout this policy, "personal information" is information or an opinion relating to an individual who is reasonably identifiable.
 In this policy, where we refer to "you" or "your", we are referring specifically to natural persons as opposed to other entities such as partnerships, trusts and companies.

 Part I of this policy details Caltex’s management of personal information generally.